Buck Ellison: Biography

 Buck Ellison was born in 1987 in San Francisco, California.
 He received a BA degree in German literature from Columbia University, in 2010; and an MFA degree from the Städelschule, Frankfurt am Main in 2014.

-Through collages, films, photographs, he produces a deep network of inquiry into how whiteness and privilege are sustained and broadcast.
+Through collages, films, and photographs, he produces a deep network of inquiry into how whiteness and privilege are sustained and broadcast.

-Ellison has exhibited at the The Hammer Museum, and has been in group exhibitions including the 16th Lyon Biennial, 2022, the Whitney Biennial, Whitney Museum of American Art, 2022, Made in L.A.
+Ellison has exhibited at The Hammer Museum, and has been in group exhibitions including the 16th Lyon Biennial, 2022, the Whitney Biennial, Whitney Museum of American Art, 2022, Made in L.A.
 2020: a version, The Hammer Museum, Los Angeles; The Huntington Libraries and Museum, Pasadena, 2020 (cat.), Antarctica, Kunsthalle Wien, Vienna, 2018 The Sun Placed In The Abyss, Columbus Museum of Art, Columbus, 2016 (cat.) among others.

 His work has been reviewed in Aperture, Artforum, ArtReview, the British Journal of Photography, Flash Art, Kaleidoscope, Mousse magazine, The New Yorker, The New York Times, and Texte zur Kunst.

 His first monograph, Living Trust, won the Paris Photo-Aperture Best PhotoBook Award 2020.